Russia suspended after overwhelming IAAF vote

 Russia are one of the superpowers of the sport and finished second behind the United States in the track and field medal count at the 2012 Olympics in London.

-“To regain membership to the IAAF the new federation would have to fulfil a list of criteria,” Coe said.
+“To regain membership to the IAAF the new federation would have to fulfill a list of criteria,” Coe said.

 “An inspection team will be led by Independent Chair Rune Andersen, an independent international anti-doping expert (Norwegian) and three members of the IAAF Council who will be appointed in the next few days.”